Apple Looks To Compete With Netflix Originals, But Making Hits Is Hard

 Apple, the company known for its devices, has plans to start making original movies and television programming, Hollywood insiders tell NPR.
 Hollywood seems to be happy to have Apple enter the game, but some say the company will face some challenges.

-When producer Sid Ganis first heard that Apple wanted to make TV and movies, he says, "I thought to myself, 'What?
+When producer Sid Ganis first heard that Apple wanted to make TV and movies, "I thought to myself, 'What?
 And why?' "

 As a former president at Paramount Pictures, Ganis had a hand in films such as Top Gun, Ghost and Forrest Gump.
 He is also someone who uses Apple products and thinks the company is really good at making hardware.
 So, Ganis says, "It seemed odd that they would take that really big gigantic leap into creating content.
 Content is not very easy to figure out."